richardfoltyn/hdf5-fortran-wrapper/README.md

 integer :: status
 real, dimension(:,:,:), allocatable :: arr

 !
-Routine check data dimensions and allocated array `arr` as needed.
+Routine checks the data dimensions and allocates array `arr` as needed.
 !
 Passing the error flag `status` is optional. call hdf5_load_alloc (loc_id, "data_name", arr, status=status)

 !
-We can also ignore optional datasets that are not present without ! raising an error call hdf5_load_alloc (loc_id, "data_name", arr, ignore_missing=.true.)
+We can also ignore optional datasets that are not present without ! raising an error. call hdf5_load_alloc (loc_id, "data_name", arr, ignore_missing=.true.)

 !
-Alternatively, we can ignore the auto-allocation feature and pre-allocate ! the array manually to some known shape allocate (arr(10,10,10)) call hdf5_load (loc_id, "data_name", arr)
+Alternatively, ignore the auto-allocation feature and pre-allocate ! the array manually to some known shape. allocate (arr(10,10,10)) call hdf5_load (loc_id, "data_name", arr)
 ```